-To meet the duties set out in KCSIE 2023, paragraph 141, schools in The Mead Educational Trust follow the Department for Education's filtering and monitoring standards.
-We will:
+In order to meet the duties set out in KCSIE 2024, Paragraph 140, our schools follow the Department for Education's filtering and monitoring standards where we will:

-- Identify and assign roles and responsibilities to manage filtering and monitoring systems. - Review filtering and monitoring provision at least annually.

-- Block harmful and inappropriate content without unreasonably impacting teaching and learning. - Have effective monitoring strategies in place that meet our high safeguarding needs.
-Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges Guidance GOV.UK (www.gov.uk)
+- Identify and assign roles and responsibilities to manage filtering and monitoring systems. - Review filtering and monitoring provision at least annually. - Block harmful and inappropriate content without unreasonably impacting teaching and learning. - Have effective monitoring strategies in place that meet our high safeguarding needs.

-The Trust Board will review the standards and discuss with IT staff, school leaders, DSLs and service providers what more needs to be done (if anything) to support us to meet the standard set out by the DfE, including in part, the risk assessment required by the Prevent Duty.
-The Board of Trustees will also ensure that the effectiveness of systems is regularly reviewed.
+Our Trust Board, via our Safeguarding Trustee, will review the standards and discuss with IT staff, the Trust Safeguarding Lead and Service Provider (where required) what more needs to be done (if anything) to support us to meet the standard set out by the DfE.